<< <%SKIN-STRTRANS-SYNTOC%> >>

 Note: You can only allocate transactions to accounts that do not have any sub-accounts.
 However, those could still be top-level, or sub-accounts, as long as they have no sub-accounts of their own.

 The Of parent account field is only active when you have selected the Level setting "sub-account" or "sub-sub-account".
 If you select "sub-account", the parent account drop-down lists all top-level accounts with the same Type.
 If you select "sub-sub-account", the parent account drop-down lists all sub-accounts with the same Type.
 You must select a parent account for each sub or sub-sub account.

 The Fund field is only active for Income/Revenue and Expense accounts, and the selection you make there determines which fund's balance any transactions against that account implicitly increase or decrease.
+Every such account must be associated with a fund account.
 Only fund accounts with no sub-accounts are listed in the Fund drop-down list.
 This field defaults to the General Fund.
 Please see Fund Accounting to understand this fully.

 Income and Expense accounts that have sub-accounts, and which you therefore cannot directly enter transactions against, also have to be associated with a fund, but it actually doesn't matter what fund you associate them with - any numbers displaying in those accounts in any report are just totals from their sub-accounts.

 Both the Of parent account field and the Fund field drop their lists down automatically, as soon as you Tab or click into them.
 They are initially displayed in chart of accounts order, but if you press a letter, they immediately go to the first account that starts with that letter, and also re-sort the list in alphabetical order, to make it easier to see and select other accounts that start with that letter.
 If you press Backspace after that, or Tab out of the field, the list is returned to chart of accounts order.